tsunami416604/azure-docs.hu-hu/articles/virtual-machines-linux-mysql-cluster.md

 It should be possible to issue a VM shutdown via Azure Command Line Tools for Linux in lieu of a STONITH script that controls a physical device.
 You can use `/usr/lib/stonith/plugins/external/ssh` as a base and enable STONITH in the cluster's configuration.
 Azure CLI should be globally installed and the publish settings/profile should be loaded for the cluster's user.

-Sample code for the resource available on [GitHub](https://github.com/bureado/aztonith).
+Sample code for the resource available on [GitHub][GitHub].
 You need to change the cluster's configuration by adding the following to `sudo crm configure`:

     primitive st-azure stonith:external/azure \
       params hostlist="hadb01 hadb02" \